 With the numerous pets, aerials, elephants, and people running around Jeutontic, waste disposal becomes a serious problem.
 The citizens of Jeutontic have come up with a rather ingenious solution, fertilizer.
 The city’s daily tons of excrement are exported to other parts of the Xorian Kingdom or used in the fields of Jeutontic to grow food to feed the inhabitants of the city to make more fertilizer.
 A wonderful circle of life.

 Jeutontic is the biggest trading stop between Cimmeria and Persia.
 All commodities that travel by land have to pass through the city or risk the wild plains where bandits and monsters live.
-Xoria has levied a five percent tax on all goods that pass through Jeutontic except wheat and hay.
+The city collects a five percent tax on all goods that pass through except wheat and hay.
 Some smugglers try to sneak valuable goods through the gates by concealing them in hay, but all wagons are checked by the guards of the city.
 The city watchmen always seem to know when a merchant tries to smuggle something in.
 Magic is suspected, but no one dares confirm this theory.

-Jeutontic is one of the most critical cities for the Xorian Kingdom and the one most at risk.
-It is the kingdom’s main source of income because of the numerous caravans that pass through it, but it is also the first city Persia would attack if the Great King decided to invade.
-In the unlikely event that a united Cimmeria successfully invaded the interior of Xoria, Jeutontic has been designated as a fallback point.
-Finally, Jeutontic is the logical expansion point for the creatures of the Underdark due to the tunnels of Gaia’s Navel.
-The city suffers near constant attacks from Drow, Svirfneblin, Duergar, Dromites, Mindflayers, and the other denizens of the deep.
+Jeutontic’s main source of income because of the numerous caravans that pass through it, but it is also the first city Persia would attack if the Great King decided to invade.
+Jeutontic is also the logical expansion point for the creatures of the Underdark due to the tunnels of Gaia’s Navel.
+The city suffers near constant attacks from Drow, Svirfneblin, Duergar, dromites, mindflayers, and the other denizens of the deep.
 Jeutontic’s citizens have developed effective defenses against all these enemies.

 The frequent attacks originating from beneath the city are stopped by liberally causing cave-ins.
 When the underdwellers bring tunneling animals the Xorian army has prepared a special type of freezing water to pour into the caverns beneath the city.
 The liquid is far colder than any natural water and it releases a noxious, unbreathable gas.
 The freezing water has killed many of those who live below the city.